Pure-Peace/vue-cli-electron-template/README.md

 - 🍉`vue-i18n`: Added demonstration of language switching, including language switching effect of `electron` native menu.
 - 🍩`axios`: Added request demo.
 - 🌼Use `ESlint` for code style specification.
-- 🌠`vuex`
+- 🌠and `vuex`, `vue-router`
-- I did not use any ui library, you can add as you like.
+- 🍖I did not use any ui library, you can add as you like.

 <h2 align="center">🏆-Start-</h2>